Japan Travel Notes

 Recently, I had to send in my iPhone for repair and received a replacement device.
 Before handing in my phone, I made data backups using both Finder on my Mac and iTunes on Windows.
 When I got my new phone back and tried to restore from backup, the restoration would progress halfway—always stopping at the exact same point regardless of how many times I tried—then the phone would force restart and display the message, “Could not restore this iPhone because an error occurred.”
 I tried updating iTunes, using the backup on my Mac, switching cables, putting the phone in DFU mode, and a variety of other methods, but nothing worked.

-2 minute read
+2 minutes read

 Published: